Connoisseur Plants

 Cupressus vietnamensis

-Vietnam golden cypress
+golden Vietnamese cypress

 This super-rare, critically endangered conifer (also known as Xanthocyparis vietnamensis) was only described in the last decade and has been impossible to procure.
 The parent plant growing in Dan Hinkley's garden makes a spectacular, symmetric cone of dense foliage.
 This is your only chance to get your hands on this beautiful but rare species.